daniyal-h/weather-wise-app/README.md

 Work-in-progress: The weather app showcases weather updates of favourited cities and provides offline support for immediate weather.

 # The Vision
-Our Weather App aims to provide users quick, reliable, and visually appealing access to real-time and forecasted weather information.
-It helps users plan activities effectively by knowing the immediate weather conditions, favourite locations, and also provide offline support.
+Our Weather Wise App aims to provide users with quick, reliable, and visually appealing access to real-time and forecasted weather information.
+It helps users plan activities effectively by providing information on immediate weather conditions and favourite locations while also providing offline support.

 # Features
 - **Real-time Weather:** Provide immediate weather conditions for any city entered.